 At a motel while hiding out, she learned that he had not been surgically fitted with a bio-port (he had never played any games), and she seductively urged him: "Once you're ported, there's no end to the games you can play."
 She was worried that her game pod (containing the only original copy of the eXistenZ game, that cost $38 million to develop over a five-year period) was damaged when pulled out during the on-stage demonstration, and suggested that the two had to replay the game to determine the extent of the damage:

-At a former ski club lodge, a wooden A-frame structure in the woods run by Geller's mentor Kiri Vinokur (Ian Holm), the pod was repaired in the chalet's workshop and a bioport was properly installed in Pikul's back.
+They fled together to a former ski club lodge - a wooden A-frame structure in the woods.
+It was run by Geller's mentor Kiri Vinokur (Ian Holm).
+The pod was repaired in the chalet's workshop and a bioport was properly installed in Pikul's back.
 [However, later it was learned that the bioport was deliberately infected in order to sabotage game play.]
 After Geller plugged her repaired pod into Pikul's back to play eXistenZ, the chalet melted away and they were in the interior of a video game emporium, a shop that Geller often visited as a kid.
 Pikul asked about the rules of the game they had just started to play, to which Geller replied:

 Revelations occurred as the game was further played - with lots of double-crosses, false allegiances, and attempts on Geller's life.

 Pikul expressed his anxiety about VR games and game-playing - revealing his secret allegiance to the Realists, after the two returned to the game-pod factory: